 NY Fed's Williams says it's hard to know what shape U.S. economic recovery will take

-NEW YORK, May 21 (Reuters) - The U.S. unemployment rate is likely to get worse before it gets better, and it is difficult to know what the economic recovery will look like, New York Federal Reserve Bank President John Williams said Thursday.
+NEW YORK, May 21 (Reuters) - U.S. economic data is likely to become grimmer as the effects of the coronavirus pandemic become clearer, and it is difficult to know what the recovery could look like, New York Federal Reserve Bank President John Williams said Thursday.

 The unemployment rate, which surged to 14.7% in April, "is sure to get worse before it gets better," Williams said.

-As businesses begin to reopen, there will be more information on the economic toll of the virus on various industries and how long it could take the economy to rebound, he said.
+As businesses reopen, there will be more information on the economic toll on various industries and how long it could take the economy to rebound, he said.

 "What we don't know is what the shape or timescale of the recovery will be," he said.
 "It's going to be some time before we have a clearer view of the effects on other industries, including autos, higher education, manufacturing, and professional services."

 The Fed acted quickly to shore up the U.S. economy in March as the coronavirus spread.
-Policymakers cut rates to near zero and rolled out a slew of emergency lending facilities intended to keep credit flowing to businesses and households.
-The Fed also launched into open-ended asset purchases, including Treasury securities and mortgage-backed securities, to improve market functioning.
+Policymakers cut rates to near zero and rolled out emergency lending facilities intended to keep credit flowing to businesses and households.
+It also launched open-ended asset purchases, including Treasury securities and mortgage-backed securities, to improve market functioning.

-Williams said rates will stay low until policymakers are "confident" that the economy is stable and on track to reach the Fed's maximum employment and price stability goals.
+Williams said he was not worried the Fed's actions would lead to inflation, and he said rates will stay low until policymakers are "confident" that the economy is stable and on track to reach the Fed's maximum employment and price stability goals.

-"Amid all the change we're experiencing, you can be assured of one thing: our unwavering commitment to limit the economic damage from the pandemic and foster conditions for a strong and sustained recovery," he said.
+He also said negative interest rates would have adverse consequences and does not consider them as something the central bank should be using now.

+"We've looked at this very carefully at the Federal Reserve," he said.
+"The view is that negative interest rates are not the right tool to be used right now."

 (Reporting by Jonnelle Marte Editing by Chizu Nomiyama)